An LA Crime Story

 Bernardo realized she wasn’t one to be messed with.
 He thought for a minute, going over his schedule in his mind.
 Satisfied he could deliver, he nodded then took the money.
 The date was set.

-Bernardo drove his old pickup down the hill.
-Daisy went back out onto her patio.
-Poo and Ralphie were there, waiting.
+After Bernardo left, Daisy went back out onto her patio.
+Her very old cat and the coyote were there, waiting.
 Inquisitory looks were on their faces.
 “Right now, it’s just landscaping.” she told them, “I don’t know yet if I want it dug up.
 I have five weeks to decide.”

 error: Content is protected !!